8-Step Guide to Messing Up Your KidsBy Dr. Margaret Paul

 Be sure to let them know that they don't know their own minds and don't know what they want or feel.
 After all, you don't want them to be independent thinkers.
 Independent thinkers are not easily controlled, and you definitely want to keep control!
-Let them know how stupid they are for their unusual ways of thinking.
+Let them know how stupid they are for their unusual or out-of-the-box ways of thinking and behaving.

 6. Hit your children to discipline them